 All charts and reports can be exported to CSV, HTML, PDF, Powerpoint and Splunk.

 Many metrics are best shown as line or area charts, but some values are better looked at in a different fashion.
-The variance chart, for instance, is a great way to show (im)balance.
-In the example below you see the throughput per I/O group for an IBM Spectrum Virtualize (SVC) environment:
+The balance chart, for instance, is a great way to show (im)balance.
+In the example below the fibre throughput for each port on an HDS VSP G-Series array is shown.